Metaverse-AI-Lab-THU/Den-SOFT/README.md

   author    = {Xiaohang Yu and
                Zhengxian Yang and
                Shi Pan and
+               Yuqi Han and
                Haoxiang Wang and
-               Hongguang Xing and
-               Yuqi Han and
                Jun Zhang and
+               Shi Yan and
                Lei Yang and
                Lu Fang and
                Tao Yu },